kubernetes/kubernetes/docs/services.md

 }
 ```

+Because this has no selector, the corresponding `Endpoints` object will not be
-Then you can manually map the service to a specific endpoint(s):
+created.
+You can manually map the service to your own specific endpoints:

 ```json
 {